-Here it is ladies, the eight week female-centric #HyperWorkouts training programme Michelle is following August through to end of September 2018.
+Here it is ladies, the 8-Week female-centric #HyperWorkouts training programme Michelle is following August through to end of September 2018.
 Phased-programming to follow throughout the year.

 AS FEATURED IN THE BREAK-THE-MOULD BODY PLAN!